 - My sixteen-week student teaching experience in an inclusion classroom for third graders completed my licensure for k-5, with a full endorsement in special education.
 Volunteering with the after-school program showed me the value of guiding parents in how to be their own child’s teacher.

 - An internship program at Madison High School taught me the value of constant planning and assessment.
-Certified in history for 6-12, my classes will always be designed for meeting standards through student engagement and achievement.
+Certified in history for 6-12, my classes will always be designed for meeting standards through student engagement and achievement, with online tutorials.